Apalachicola River - Wildlife

 The area’s outstanding wildlife habitats, including floodplain forest, sawgrass marshes and pine flatwoods, support significant populations of both rare and common wildlife.
 The Apalachicola ecosystem supports the highest diversity of amphibians and reptiles in North America, north of Mexico, as well as the greatest number of freshwater fish species in Florida.

-From the wildlife viewing tower at Sand Beach, you might see bald eagles, osprey, waterfowl, wading birds, brown pelicans, red-shouldered hawks, northern harrier, red-bellied woodpeckers, pileated woodpeckers, rails, shore birds, barred owls, swamp sparrows, and marsh wrens.
-If you walk along the nature trail in the adjacent maritime hammock, you will find neo-tropical birds during spring and fall migrations.
+From the wildlife viewing tower at Sand Beach, you might see bald eagles, osprey, brown pelicans, red-shouldered hawks, northern harrier, red-bellied woodpeckers, pileated woodpeckers, barred owls, swamp sparrows, marsh wrens, and various waterfowl, wading birds and shorebirds.
+If you walk along the nature trail in the adjacent maritime hammock, you will find neo-tropical birds during spring and fall and summer.
 More than 280 species of native birds have been spotted.

 During spring and fall migrations, the boat ramp sites and their associated wetland communities are good birding spots.

-Check out other species recorded from Apalachee WMA, or add observations of your own, by visiting the Apalachicola River WMA Nature Trackers project.
+Check out other species recorded from Apalachicola River WEA, or add observations of your own, by visiting the Apalachicola River WEA Nature Trackers project.

-Add your own bird sightings to the Apalachicola River WMA eBird Hotspot.
+Add your own bird sightings to the Apalachicola River WEA eBird Hotspot.

 Wildlife Spotlight: Apalachicola Kingsnake